COLLEGE OF APPLIED & NATURAL SCIENCES

 All dietetic students and students with an interest in nutrition are encouraged to join Louisiana Tech’s Student Dietetic Association.
 Programs and projects are planned to promote professional development of members and to encourage networking with practicing dietitians.
 SDA has established a scholarship for eligible freshmen and sophomore dietetic students.

 The Fashion Republic organization promotes activities related to understanding careers in merchandising and consumer studies.
 Projects include field trips and guest speakers.
 An interest in merchandising and/or consumer studies plus payment of dues are the criteria for membership.

-Membership in the Child Life Student Association is available to any student enrolled at Louisiana Tech University having designated Family and Child Studies as his/her major field of study.
+Membership in the Child Life Student Association is available to any student enrolled at Louisiana Tech University having designated Human Development and Family Science as his/her major field of study.
 Students in this major, and particularly those in the Child Life concentration area, are encouraged to join the Association to learn more about the role of Child Life Specialists in health care settings; to promote the Child Life curriculum on campus; and to network with other students, faculty, and professionals.
 Members attend monthly meetings with guest speakers and participate in community service activities, fund raising activities, and other special events.

 Kappa Omicron Nu (KON)

 Kappa Omicron Nu is a national Human Ecology honor society.
 The Louisiana Tech University chapter was established in 1976.
 Programs are held throughout the year to help members grow professionally in the areas of scholarship, leadership, and research.
 Students with over 45 hours credit fulfilling the requirements of a Bachelor’s degree with a major in Human Ecology who have maintained a “B” average and who are in the top 25% of their class are eligible for membership.
 A student must have earned at least 12 hours in human ecology courses at Louisiana Tech to be eligible for consideration.

 Louisiana Tech Student Council on Family Relations (LTSCFR)